 The eToro investment platform is not an exchange or a market.
 This means that you can BUY or SELL stocks within the eToro investment platform, but it is not possible to move open positions out of your eToro account to another broker or to another person.
 You can, however, close positions and withdraw your funds should you choose to.
 If you open a stock position on the eToro investment platform, eToro will hold the stocks on your behalf in a segregated omnibus account.
 Should the company issue dividends, your balance will be updated in accordance with your holdings.
 However, at the moment, you cannot use the allocated voting rights.

-Zero-commission is available to clients of eToro (Europe) Ltd, eToro (UK) Ltd and eToro AUS Capital Pty Ltd (AFSL 491139).
+Zero-commission is available to clients of eToro (Europe) Ltd, eToro (UK) Ltd and eToro AUS Capital Limited (AFSL 491139).
 Click here to learn more.

 In addition, all stock trades made on the Milan Stock Exchange (Borsa Italiana), Helsinki, Copenhagen and Oslo Stock Exchanges are executed as CFDs, regardless of the account regulation.
 All stock trades opened by users resident in Angola are only available as CFDs.